kamil271e/ffnn-parallel-computing/README.md

 # ffnn-parallel-computing
-FFNN that uses OpenMP and CUDA for calculations.
+Simple feed forward neural network written in C++ that uses OpenMP and CUDA to parallelize calculations.
+Assignment for Parallel Processing Classes at Poznan University of Technology.